magszymanski/business-ar/web/site/content/en-CA/missing-id.md

-Looks like you don't have permission to view this content.
-Please try again using the link emailed to you.

-If this is an error, please contact BC Registries for support. <br>
+It looks like you don't have permission to view this content.
+You can try again using the link emailed to you or if there's an error, please contact BC Registries for support. <br>
 #
 **BC Registries and Online Services** <br>
 Toll Free: 1-877-526-1526<br>